4.9-Stars

 What Is The Difference Between A Power Spike And A Surge?

-Any sudden voltage increase lasting for 1-2 nanoseconds is a power or voltage spike.
+Any sudden voltage increase lasting 1-2 nanoseconds is a power or voltage spike.
 But if it lasts three or more seconds, it is termed a power surge.

 Some of the most common causes of a surge or power spikes are: